United Nations Framework Convention on Climate Change: Overarching objective

-Action for Climate Empowerment (ACE)
+Six priority areas (Action for Climate Empowerment)

 Action for Climate Empowerment (ACE) is a term adopted by the UNFCCC in 2015 to have a better name for this topic than "Article 6".
 It refers to Article 6 of the convention's original text (1992), focusing on six priority areas: education, training, public awareness, public participation, public access to information, and international cooperation on these issues.
 The implementation of all six areas has been identified as the pivotal factor for everyone to understand and participate in solving the challenges presented by climate change.
 ACE calls on governments to develop and implement educational and public awareness programmes, train scientific, technical and managerial personnel, foster access to information, and promote public participation in addressing climate change and its effects.
 It also urges countries to cooperate in this process, by exchanging good practices and lessons learned, and strengthening national institutions.
 This wide scope of activities is guided by specific objectives that, together, are seen as crucial for effectively implementing climate adaptation and mitigation actions, and for achieving the ultimate objective of the UNFCCC.